riybha216/riybha216/README.md

 Hi there, I'm Riya! 👋
 </h2>

 I'm Riya Bhatia, a current freshman at Carnegie Mellon University studying computer science.
-I'm an avid coder and machine learning enthusiast.
+I'm an avid coder, Rubik's cube enthusiast, and Bay Area native.
 As a programmer, I enjoy solving interdisciplinary problems, as shown by my projects.

 ### 🤝 Connect with me: